 - Janet Hoskins, “The Play of Time : Kodi Perspectives on Calendars, History, and Exchange“, Berkeley : University of California Press (1993).

-Back on this site, I attempted to turn everything into a 3 parts article :
+I attempted to turn those research into a 3 parts article :

 - Part 1 : history and identity of the Sumbanese